 Keep Your Children Entertained by Involving Them in Your Language Study

-Along with lockdowns imposed on most of the world, this means there are a lot of our readers who now face the task of home-schooling their children.
-And looking for lockdown activities to keep you – and the kids – all busy.
+Throughout this current pandemic, many of our readers have been facing the task of home-schooling their children.
+They’ve been looking for activities to keep them – and the kids – all busy.

 With trying to juggle working from home, supervising the kids’ learning, keeping the whole family entertained without going outdoors, making sure everyone is fed, it can be easy to see why parents would decide to put their Pimsleur study on the back burner until this has all blown over.